FLEX-MoE: Federated Mixture-of-Experts with Load-balanced Expert Assignment for Edge Computing: Method: FLEX-MoE

 During local training, the client also records feedback for each assigned expert $e \in \calA_c^{(t)}$ in the current round $t$, such as the data counts, accuracy, and loss.
 Specifically, $u_{c,e}^{(t)}$ is the total count of data samples routed through expert $e$ by $G_c$ during the $R$ local training rounds.
 Let $a_{c,e}^{(t)}$ denote the local model accuracy (e.g., classification accuracy).
 Let $\ell_{c,e}^{(t)}$ denote the average loss calculated over the subset of images $\mathcal{D}_{c,e}^{(t)}$ routed to expert $e$ in the final local epoch.
 Specifically, it is calculated as

-\item \textbf{Step 3: Client-side training upload.} After completing local training for round $t$, client $c$ uploads the computed parameter updates for the shared feature extractor $\Delta\psi_c^{(t)}$.
-For the experts, it uploads $\{\Delta\theta_{c,e}^{(t)}\}_{e \in \calA_c^{(t)}}$, along with the client feedback such as accuracy and loss.
+\item \textbf{Step 3: Client-side training upload.} After local training for round $t$, client $c$ uploads the parameter updates for the shared feature extractor $\Delta\psi_c^{(t)}$ and for the experts $\{\Delta\theta_{c,e}^{(t)}\}_{e \in \calA_c^{(t)}}$, along with client feedback such as accuracy and loss.
 The updated local gating parameters $\phi_c^{(t)}$ are retained by the client for the next round and are typically not sent to the server.

-\item \textbf{Step 4: Server aggregation.} Suppose that $S_t$ is the set of participating clients in round $t$.
-In this step, the server aggregates the uploads from all participants in $S_t$.
-First, the shared extractor is averaged as in conventional FedAvg, i.e.,